FyniteFever/_Ideo_Z/README.md

 # _Ideo_Z
-A general collection of past and upcoming hardware and software based projects
+A general collection of past and upcoming hardware and software based projects.

+*still under construction*